-Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
+Writer’s Workshop is a writing program for your whole family, from emergent writers right up to Mom and Dad.
 This is a sample exercise about persuasive essays.
 Try it with all your kids.

-This Writer’s Workshop exercise is from Writer’s Workshop Persuasive Writing, which will be released in the fall of 2019.
+This Writer’s Workshop exercise is from Writer’s Workshop Persuasive Writing.
 In Persuasive Writing, you’ll learn how to persuade your audience in all kinds of formats, from writing your own television commercial to creating a complete persuasive essay.
 There are exercises for emergent writers all of the way up to kids who are preparing for the more formal writing of college.
 Join us for a family-style writing program in Writer’s Workshop.

 There are several reasons pets should be allowed on the beach:

 - It’s a family beach and many pets are considered members of the family.

 - Pets like to run and swim just like people do.